ondrajz/go-callvis/README.md

 - group functions by package and/or methods by type
 - filter packages to specific import path prefixes
 - omit various types of function calls
-- :boom: interactive view using HTTP server that serves SVG images containing URLs on packages to change focused package dynamically
+- :boom: **NEW!** interactive view using HTTP server that serves SVG images containing URLs on packages to change focused package dynamically

 ### Output preview